Fdawgs/node-poppler/README.md

 sudo apt-get install poppler-utils
 ```

-Once they have been installed you will need to pass the `poppler-utils` installation directory in as parameters to an instance of the Poppler class:
+Once they have been installed, you will need to pass the `poppler-utils` installation directory in as parameters to an instance of the Poppler class:

 ```js
 const { Poppler } = require('node-poppler');